torsunovAlexandr/torsuBox-rest-api/README.md

 ## API Endpoints and Routes

-Laravel follows the Model View Controller (MVC) pattern I have creatd models associated with each resource.
+Laravel follows the Model View Controller (MVC) pattern I have created models associated with each resource.
 You can check in the **routes/api.php** file for all the routes that map to controllers in order to send out JSON data that make requests to our API.

 Bellow are the all resources API endpoints -